clauddy4/HackerNews-API/README.md

+# HackerNews-API
-# News from the open API of the Hacker News site
+News from the open API of the Hacker News site

 ## Project setup
 ```